In March 1985, Hoyts Distribution had this 85m videotape of TERROR ON TAPE banned because of 'excessive violence'.

 "DVD Entitled "Thriller " depicting SEXUALIZED VIOLENCE."

-The U.S. based DVD company xploitedcinema included this warning to those in Australia thinking of ordering the film.
+At the time, the U.S. mail-order DVD company Xploited Cinema included this warning to those in Australia thinking of ordering the film.

 IMPORTANT NOTE TO AUSTRALIAN CUSTOMERS - WE HAVE HAD SOME OF THESE DVDS CONFISCATED BY CUSTOMS.
 SOME HAVE MADE IT THROUGH BUT SOME HAVE BEEN STOPPED.
 ORDER AT YOUR OWN RISK!